KennedyTedesco/uai-lang/readme.md

 ### Compiling

-This project uses [Meson](https://mesonbuild.com/Quick-guide.html) (CMake is good, but Meson is more friendly with newcomers).
+This project uses [Meson](https://mesonbuild.com/Quick-guide.html) (CMake is good, but Meson, besides its powerful, is more friendly with newcomers).

 So, this first thing you need to do after cloning this repo is: